timmbogner/Farm-Data-Relay-System/README.md

   uint8_t t;
 } DataReading;
 ```
 Each sensor in the system sends its data over ESP-NOW as a float 'd' inside of a structure called a DataReading.
 Its global sensor address is represented by an integer 'id', and each type is represented by a single byte 't'.
-If sensors need to send multiple types of readings (ex: temp and humidity), then they are sent in an array of DataReadings.
-A single DataReading.id may have multiple readings of different types associated with it.
+If a sensor module needs to send multiple types of readings, then they are sent in an array of DataReadings.
+A single DataReading.id may have readings of multiple types associated with it.

 ## Thank you
 ...very much for checking out my project!
 I truly appreciate everyone across the net who has reached out with assistance and encouragement.
 If you have any questions, comments, or issues please feel free to contact me at bogner1@gmail.com.